Haaffiiizzz/Tadhkir/README.md

 > There are some issues calculating the **max streak** due to concerns about efficiency, which will be addressed later.

 ---

-## 📋 Next Steps
-Feel free to share more details about the Settings page, discuss improvements, or get help with optimizing performance (e.g., the max streak calculation).